ashutoshmjain/gita/src/prologue.md

 Following pages are a filtered version of my research investigating that revolution.
 And not surprisingly, it makes a fascinating story!
 And also a reflection on why humans keep changing the medium in pursuit to climb the ladder of consciousness!
 They also answer one question that stayed longer on my mind — Why should any one care for the pen and the paper?
 What value in spending cycles on the tools of a bygone era!
 Turned out, our challenges and  moral dilemmas are not very different from that time!
 The essence of paradigm shift is more or less similar.
 There is a lot to learn!

-For example , as we are moving to increasingly digital world (think VR), we are trying to take books into the new medium - digital copies in similar size and shape as the physical hardcovers!
+For example , as we are moving to increasingly digital world, we are trying to take books into the new medium - digital copies in similar size and shape as the physical hardcovers!
 Maybe we are trying to write books on six feet tall poster as our forefathers did when they first tried to democratize knowledge -  a mistake, because the knowledge evolves into a new shape with each evolutionary cycle.
 Do we need another way to organize in digital world?
-Is that new format social media or is it Wikipedia?
+Is that new format video?
+Is the mechanism to organize knowledge cultivation  social media?
+Or is it Wikipedia?
 Or we still need to find a new home for the knowledge — an order of magnitude more efficient than the written media!
+Knowledge cultivation is just one part, how are we going to harvest this knowledge - artificial intelligence that is trained on huge data sets or a task based AI approach?
+How is it going to alter our universe into a much richer metaverse?
+And more broadly, is the question we need to ask is moral wrong verses right or is it about the efficiency and productivity?
 As we go through the story of creation of `Maha-Bharata`, we will discover many such questions.
 I can't promise all the answers, but a look at that first shift, might get us a better vantage of our current struggles ..and the road ahead.

 Let me rewind you to around seven-ish thousands years back.
 It is about the time `Dwaipayana's` father was to be born at `Mathura` — a major pilgrim destination now, the foremost seat of learning back then ... and a major mishap occurred — something never heard before — and something that triggered the **writing revolution.**

 ## reasech and notes:

-[^8th]: `Vishnu` - the manifestative potency of supreme knowledge manifests, from smallest particle to the biggest universe, through his eightfold basic nature.
-Starting from first incarnation, he blossoms till eighth when he attains his full luminosity.
+[^8th]: `Vishnu` - the manifestative potency of supreme knowledge manifests, from smallest particle to the biggest universe, through it's eightfold basic nature.
+It is said to attains full invocation of all facets of eight-fold nature in the eighth incarnation (`Krsna`).
 Thus eighth incarnation is the only full embodiment of supreme knowledge.
-Ninth incarnation is to extend the universe while tenth incarnation is to move the consciousness into a new universe.
+Ninth incarnation (`Buddha`) is to extend the universe through messages of peace, harmony and equanimity; while tenth incarnation is to move the consciousness into a new universe through machine tools and automation (`Kalki`)

 ---